 Fresh cranberries are naturally tart, so this recipe does have lots of added sugar (as most cranberry sauce recipes do).
 However, because this is a condiment, it won’t contribute a huge amount of sugar to your diet.
 Make sure you measure your brown sugar properly for the perfect amount of sweetness.

 In spite of the added sugar, this cranberry sauce does contain lots of great colors and nutrients!
 Cranberries, cherries, and ginger are all rich in phytonutrients that help prevent cancer and inflammation.
 So opt for fresh this year; we promise you cranberry sauce success!

 The Best for Last

 We love pie at To Taste, but making pie crust is for the birds!
 Many store-bought pie crusts are difficult to find this time of year, and even so, they are often full of unnecessary ingredients and don’t taste very good.
 So instead of pie, make a frozen berry crisp with whipped cream for dessert!

 Don’t worry about finding fresh berries in November or waiting for frozen berries to thaw.
 This recipe uses frozen berries just as they are!
 Make sure that at the end of cooking the berries are bubbling; this ensures that the cornstarch and brown sugar thicken and sweeten perfectly.

 Sharing is Caring

-And if you and your family are still planning to purchase a pre-made Thanksgiving meal from a grocery store or restaurant, we encourage you to support local this year!
+And if you are still planning to purchase a pre-made Thanksgiving meal from a grocery store or restaurant, we encourage you to support local!
 (And if this is you, kudos for reading all the way through this article anyway!)

 We are so thankful for every one of you!
 We LOVE what we do, and we could not do it without you!
 Chef V said it best: “When I teach, I forget about everything going on in the world.”